What don’t successful bloggers do?

 1. They don’t start 10+ blogs at once

-I covered this on episode 1 of my podcast; it is quite sad how many people have anywhere from 10 – 50 blogs that they are either trying to rank for or create content for them.
+It is quite sad how many people have anywhere from 10 – 50 blogs that they are either trying to rank for or create content for them.

 Focus on building one successful blog that you are passionate about and once you get some traction and have built an actual following and have made the income you desire then look at creating another blog.